 If you’ve got dark splotches in small areas like the hands, feet, elbows, or knees, grab some cotton balls and your nail polish remover.
 Acetone fades DHA, the chemical responsible for skin darkening.
 But it is drying, so be sure to rinse off and moisturize well after using it.
 Switch to pointed cotton swabs if your knuckles need attention.

 If you're not comfortable using acetone, Evans has additional advice.
 "Invest in an exfoliating mitt and buff away at the dark patch, she says.
 "If its really severe, I normally apply a hair removal cream and leave on for half the recommended time, then rinse off to reveal a lighter, even color."

 Word to the wise: Always have a friend check out your ears the day after your spray tan.
 The solution can collect in your ears, leaving them way darker than the rest of your skin.
 Not cute.
 If this happens to you, use a damp cotton swab (or two) to clean up the residue.
 If that doesn’t work well enough, dip the swab in rubbing alcohol and try again.

 Try as you might to avoid them, sometimes creases under your chest and bum just happen.
 If they do, the best way to target that specific area is with a tanning towelette.
-Kate Somerville’s Somerville 360 Tanning Towelettes ($48) give you control to just fill in the necessary spots with subtle color that will blend in with your existing tan.
+Dr. Dennis Gross Skinare Alpha Beta® Intense Glow Pad Self-Tanner for Face ($38) give you control to just fill in the necessary spots with subtle color that will blend in with your existing tan.
 Be sure to follow this clever hack and trim your towelette, so you don’t use an entire sheet on such a small area.